thasup/where-should-i-go/README.md

 - Find hotels around your area
 - Find attractions/landmarks around your area
 - Find all of those anywhere in the world as you pan on google maps
+- Freely search where you want to find interesting places around the world via search box
 - Filter information cards by rating
 - See summary information on cards from Tripadvisor API